 Whether you’re hungry as a hippo or just in the mood for trying a smorgasbord of dishes, you can never go wrong with an eat-all-you-can lunch or dinner session with the squad.
-And if you’re looking for affordable buffet restaurants in Manila, you’ve come to the right place.
+And if you’re looking for the best buffet restaurants in Manila, you’ve come to the right place—happy to report that we’ve found the most budget-friendly spots.

-While most unlimited serving restos in Metro Manila are moderately priced, there are buffet places where you can a have a good fill without spending too much.
+While most unlimited serving restos in Metro Manila are moderately priced, there are budget buffet spots where you can a have a good fill without spending too much.
 We scoured every nook and cranny of the metro and here are a few food joints we’ve found.

 16 West Ave Cor.
 Times St, West Triangle, Quezon City

-Kowloon House may be famous for their ginormous siopao and siomai, but over at their branch on West Avenue, there’s a whole new world of exciting dishes spread out on a buffet table.
+Kowloon House may be famous for their ginormous siopao and siomai, but over at their branch on West Avenue, there’s a whole new world of exciting dishes spread out on a long table.

-For only P295, you can feast on Kowloon House’s favorites such as the siopao or siomai, as well as exciting dishes like stir-fried noodles, beef tenderloin, bacon shrimp roll, pork tausi spareribs, noodles, and a colony of dimsum.
+For the price, you can feast on Kowloon House’s favorites such as the siopao or siomai, as well as exciting dishes like stir-fried noodles, beef tenderloin, bacon shrimp roll, pork tausi spareribs, noodles, and a colony of dimsum.

 220 Tomas Morato Ave., Sacred Heart, Quezon City